krisburke/studyPlan/README.md

         - [In The Real World: Linked Lists Vs Arrays (Coursera Data Structures Optimizing Performance) (video)](https://www.coursera.org/learn/data-structures-optimizing-performance/lecture/QUaUd/in-the-real-world-lists-vs-arrays)
     - [x] [Why You Should Avoid Linked Lists - Bjarne Stroustrup (video)](https://www.youtube.com/watch?v=YQs6IC-vgmo)
     - [ ] [Pointers to Pointers](https://www.eskimo.com/~scs/cclass/int/sx8.html)
-        - Gotcha: you need pointer to pointer knowledge for when you pass a pointer to a function that may change the address where that pointer points.
-        - This page is just to get a grasp on ptr to ptr.
-I don't recommend this list traversal style.
-Readability and maintainability suffer due to cleverness.
-    - [ ] Implement - with/without tail pointer
-        - [ ] size() - returns number of data elements in list
-        - [ ] empty() - bool returns true if empty
-        - [ ] value_at(index) - returns the value of the nth item (starting at 0 for first)
-        - [ ] push_front(value) - adds an item to the front of the list
-        - [ ] pop_front() - remove front item and return its value
-        - [ ] push_back(value) - adds an item at the end
-        - [ ] pop_back() - removes end item and returns its value
-        - [ ] front() - get value of front item
-        - [ ] back() - get value of end item
-        - [ ] insert(index, value) - insert value at index, so current item at that index is pointed to by new item at index
-        - [ ] erase(index) - removes node at given index
-        - [ ] value_n_from_end(n) - returns the value of the node at nth position from the end of the list
-        - [ ] reverse() - reverses the list
-        - [ ] remove_value(value) - removes the first item in the list with this value

 - ### Stack
     - [ ] [Stacks (Coursera Data Structures) (video)](https://www.coursera.org/learn/data-structures/lecture/UdKzQ/stacks)